soham-shee/EventWeb-Prodigy/readme.md

 Event Web Prodigy is a website that provides comprehensive information about academic events happening around India.
 The website is a one-stop-shop for students who are looking for  conferences, seminars, workshops, motivational sessions, standup comedy shows, Musical nights etc.

 Each event listing on Event Web Prodigy includes essential details such as the event name, date, type of event, subevents .
 Users can also find information about the organizers.
 Additionally, the website provides links to the event website, registration page, and social media accounts .
+Our website includes a search bar that allows users to filter out events based on their preferences, such as names or host of the event type.